Revelstoke roads and weather - BC Local News

 Road conditions at 6:45 a.m.:

-Highway 1 east: Avalanche control work planned between Rogers Pass Summit Rd and Beaver Valley Rd for 11.0 km (1 km east of Rogers Pass Summit to 12 km west of East Boundary of Glacier National Park).
-Starting at 11:30 a.m. to 5:00 p.m.
+Highway 1 east: Avalanche control work planned between Jumping Creek Rd and Hemlock Grove Boardwalk for 11.2 km (West Boundary of Glacier National Park).
+Starting at 2:00 p.m. until 3:00 p.m.
+Road closure planned.
 Detour will not be available.
-Individual closures of 1 to 2 hours can be expected.

-Highway 1 west: Bridge maintenance between Taft Rd and Enchanted Forest Ftg Rd (32 km east of Sicamous).
-Single lane alternating traffic.
-Electrical maintenance between Taft Rd and Enchanted Forest Ftg Rd for 5.3 km (31 km east of Sicamous to 29 km west of Revelstoke).
+Highway 1 west: Electrical maintenance between Taft Rd and Enchanted Forest Ftg Rd for 5.3 km (31 km east of Sicamous to 29 km west of Revelstoke).
 Single lane alternating traffic.

 Highway 23 south: Watch for slippery sections.